gicentre/litvis/README.md

 Although a single Elm execution context may be sufficient in many litvis narratives, context isolation may be desired in some cases.
 A number of code block attributes such as `context`, `id`, `follows`, `isolated` and `siding` enable fine-grained control of Elm symbol visibility, thus making it easier to accomplish certain tasks.

 A `siding` (or `s`) is a shortcut for `isolated follows=default`.
-This keyword makes previously defined symbols in `default` context available within the code block, but avoids name clashes with the following blocks.
+This keyword makes previously defined symbols in `default` context available within the code block, but avoids name clashes with any blocks later in the document.

 ![codesidings](https://user-images.githubusercontent.com/1846999/91977772-0b6fd600-ed1b-11ea-8c88-89fbc0136be8.gif)